Former Trump casino where stars played goes out with a bang - WTMJ

 The former Trump Plaza casino was imploded after falling into such disrepair that chunks of the building began peeling off and crashing to the ground.

-A series of loud explosions rocked the building around 9 a.m., and it started to collapse almost like a wave from back to front until it went straight down in a giant cloud of dust that enveloped the beach and boardwalk.
-Overall, it took the structure less than 20 seconds to collapse.
+A series of loud explosions around 9 a.m. rocked the building, which started to collapse in a wave from back to front until it plunged straight down in a giant cloud of dust that enveloped the beach and Boardwalk.
+Overall, it took the structure less than 20 seconds to implode.

+“I got chills,” Atlantic City Mayor Marty Small said.
+“This is a historic moment.
+It was exciting.”

+He estimated the remaining pile of rubble is about eight stories tall, and would be removed by June 10.
+Some of it could be used by environmentalists interested in building an artificial fishing reef off the coast of Atlantic City.

 The removal of the one-time jewel of former President Donald Trump’s casino empire clears the way for a prime development opportunity on the middle of the Boardwalk, where the Plaza used to market itself as “Atlantic City’s centerpiece.”